peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  expressed as an integer in the IEEE 754 binary32 format.
 The return value can be positive infinity or negative infinity if this value exceeds the range of a 32-bit floating point number.

+### ToHalfBits
+    public short ToHalfBits()
+Converts this value to its closest equivalent as a binary floating-point number, expressed as an integer in the IEEE 754 binary16 format (also known as a "half-precision" floating-point number).
+The half-even rounding mode is used. <p>If this value is a NaN, sets the high bit of the binary16 number's significand area for a quiet NaN, and clears it for a signaling NaN.
+Then the other bits of the significand area are set to the lowest bits of this object's unsigned significand, and the next-highest bit of the significand area is set if those bits are all zeros and this is a signaling NaN.</p>

+**Returns:**

+* The closest binary floating-point number to this value, expressed as an integer in the IEEE 754 binary16 format.
+The return value can be positive infinity or negative infinity if this value exceeds the range of a floating-point number in the binary16 format.

 ### ToDoubleBits
     public long ToDoubleBits()